 For more tips on this subject, check out our article about signing up for credit cards:

-Spend some time to sign up for airlines and hotels loyalty programs.
+Spend some time signing up for airlines and hotels loyalty programs.

 There’s probably a good chance you are already member of a few, but go ahead and sign up for all of the popular domestic airlines and major hotel chains.
 It’s easier to do it now than when you’re trying to book a flight or a hotel.
 Here are some links to get you started: